ManeLippert/gnome-shell-extension-pop-launcher-super-key/README.md

 # Pop!_OS Launcher on Super-Key

-Since Pop!_OS moves to its on desktop enviroment (COSMIC DE) and I left linux behind me this extension will not get continued.
+Since Pop!_OS moves to its own desktop enviroment (COSMIC DE) and I left linux behind me this extension will not get continued.

 ![alt text](pop-launcher-super-key.png)